Climate Warming - Good or Bad??

 CO2 Science site has an excellent series on

-Material below originates from the following categories in Their Subject Index:
+Material listed below cover the following categories in Their Subject Index:

 Health Effects (Temperature: Cardiovascular) Temperature (Health Effects: Cardiovascular) Mortality (Cardiovascular)